 The last thing you want is any more water backing up into the house.
 It’s easy to forget the problem, especially if you have children in the home.
 They’ll use the sink or try to use the toilet and end up making the backup problem worse.

-Shut off the water to the home since there’s nothing you can do with it anyway.
-This prevents others from using it and adding to the problem.
+Shut off the water to the home until a plumber resolves the clog.
+Shutting off the water prevents others in the home from using it and adding to the problem.

 Contact a Plumber

 Once everyone is safe and the mess is cleaned, contact a plumber.
-They’ll want to do a camera sewer inspection so they can determine what’s causing the clog and where it’s at.
+They’ll want to do a sewer camera inspection so they can determine what’s causing the clog and where it’s located.

-They’ll come to the home and place a camera in the drain and scope the line.
-Sewer line blockages are usually caused by a broken sewer pipe or tree roots grown into the pipes.
-Main sewer pipes are at least six inches in diameter, so a hair clog or other minor issue isn’t going to clog it.
+Your plumbers will come to your location and place a camera in the drain and scope the line.
+Sewer line blockages are usually caused by a broken sewer pipe or tree roots that have grown into the pipes.
+Main sewer pipes are at least six inches in diameter, so a hair clog or other minor issues are unlikely to be the cause.

 If you live in an older home, then the sewer lines can become brittle with age.
 The pipes can break, blocking the line.
 Tree roots are also a common culprit busting through the pipe and growing into it, blocking the flow.

 It’s also possible a severe clog such as years of grease buildup has blocked the pipe.
 Over time, the grease hardens and becomes a serious physical blockage.
-Therefore, it’s important to dump grease into the sink because hot water won’t prevent blockage.
+It’s important never to dump grease into the sink because hot water won’t prevent blockage.

-Another major cause of sewer backup is items flushed down the toilet.
+Another major cause of sewer backup is items flushed down the toilet that can't be dissolved, such as toys, feminine napkins, or baby wipes.
 The only thing that should be flushed is your waste and toilet paper.
-Anything else, even wipes, can cause serious problems in the sewer line.
+Anything else can cause serious problems in the sewer line.

-Once the plumber knows that cause of the blockage and where it’s at, they can begin to fix it.
-They have specialized tools to help clear problem clogs such as grease, etc. If they can unblock the pipe that way, then the cost should be minimal.
+Once a plumber knows the cause of the blockage and where it’s located, they can begin to fix it.
+Plumbers have specialized tools to help clear problem clogs, such as a hydro jetter or more industrial drain snake.
+If they can unblock the pipe that way, then the cost should be minimal.

-If the problem is a broken pipe or tree roots, then it’s going to be costly.
-They’ll need to dig up the area around the pipe, clear the blockage and replace that section of pipe.
-The job can be more difficult in winter months when the ground is frozen.
+If the problem is a broken pipe or tree roots, then the repair will be costly.
+Your plumbers will need to dig up the area around the pipe, clear the blockage and replace that section of pipe.
+The job can be even more difficult in winter months when the ground is harder.

 If there is any way the plumber can fix the problem without digging up your yard, they’ll try it.
 They may bring in a large truck that can shoot high-pressure water into it to clear the clog.

-Unfortunately, this isn’t something you can wait on.
-A home needs water and drainage to have a normal living experience.
+Unfortunately, a main sewer line blockage isn’t something you can wait on repairing.
+A home needs water and drainage for normal, day-to-day living.

-If you can’t afford the total cost of the job, then see if homeowner’s insurance can help or if the plumbing company has payment options.
+If you can’t afford the total cost of the job, check if your homeowner’s insurance can help or if the plumbing company has payment options.